 Pylinkage

-Pylinkage is a Python linkage builder and optimizer.
-You can create planar linkages and optimize them with a Particle Swarm Optimization.
-It is still in beta, so don’t hesitate to post pull request or issues for features you would like to see!.
+Pylinkage is a Python library for building and optimizing planar linkages using Particle Swarm Optimization.
+It is still in beta, so don’t hesitate to post pull requests or issues for features you would like to see!

 Installation